pr1yamdas/pr1yamdas/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... android development
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ... java and ethical hacking
 - 👯 I’m looking to collaborate on ... app development
 - 🤔 I’m looking for help with ... android app
-- 💬 Ask me about ... android
+- 💬 Ask me about ... android and cyber security
 - 📫 How to reach me: ... dpriyam321@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ... i love football